Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Model

 As noted above, the moire profile in our effective model arises from the combination of modulated exchange coupling and s-wave superconductivity\cite{PhysRevResearch.3.013262}.
 The interplay between the exchange field and the superconducting order, as two competing orders, results in an opposite modulated superconductivity and therefore exhibits a modulated moire pattern in the whole platform.
 We account for this by defining a potential in real space with the functional form of

-where ${\q}$ is the moire superlattice wave vector, and $R_{n}$is the rotation matrix which conserve $C_3$ symmetry and $c_0,c_1$ are chosen so that $f(\r)\in (0,1)$.
+where ${\q}$ is the moire superlattice wave vector, and $R_{n}$ is the rotation matrix which conserve $C_3$ symmetry and $c_0,c_1$ are chosen so that $f(\r)\in (0,1)$.
 The spatial profiles $J(\mathbf{r})$ and $\Delta(\mathbf{r})$ are written in terms of the previous spatial dependence as

 $J_{0}$ and $\Delta_{0}$ controls the average magnitude of the modulated exchange and superconducting profiles, whereas $\delta_{J}$ and $\delta_{\Delta}$ control the amplitude of the moire modulation, respectively.
-When $\delta_{J}=\delta_{\Delta}=0$, the Hamiltonian corresponds to a uniform system without moire modulation, and by varying these parameters we can adiabatically switch between a uniform or moire system.
+We introduce $\chi \in (0,1)$ as a parameter which allows us to adiabatically switch between a uniform or moire system, and here it is taken to be 1.
 As noted above, the relative signs of $f(\r)$ in $J(\r)$ and $\Delta(\r)$ are taken so that when the exchange is maximum, the local superconducting order is minimum.
+We now elaborate on the mechanism that yields those two parameters as the dominating modulations.
+The stacking heavily influences the value of the exchange, and ultimately it can also impact its sign\cite{Soriano2019,Sivadas2018}.
+This strong modulation of the exchange directly affects the local superconducting order, as a finite exchange field locally quenches the s-wave pairing.
+Therefore the superconducting and exchange modulations are anticorrelated.
 This is the behavior directly expected from the pair-breaking effect of the exchange field in an s-wave superconductor\cite{DeGennes2018,RevModPhys.77.935}, and arises naturally from a selfconsistent treatment of the superconducting state in the presence of the moire modulated exchange.
+Experimentally, the impact of moire modulations in NbSe$_2$/CrBr$_3$ has been directly observed by imaging the spatial dependence of the Yu-Shiba-Rusinov (YSR) bands at energies inside the gap, directly reflecting the modulation of the exchange coupling\cite{Kezilebieke2022}.
+We note that, for the superconductor taken as NbSe$_2$, the closest saddle point to the Fermi energy that will have the strongest moire effect is located at the M point\cite{PhysRevB.92.134510}.
+Finally, of course the moire can also influence the other parameters, but their effect is expected to be be substantially smaller in comparison with the exchange field.